 Are There Any Extra Steps I Should Take?

-There are a few things you could – or should – do just for some extra peace of mind before sending your vehicle off on its trip.
+You could do a few things just for some extra peace of mind before sending your vehicle off on its trip.

 - Check Coverage Limit: Many companies only cover the Kelley Blue Book value of the car.
 Make sure that your vehicle is covered to the level that you want.
 If you feel that your vehicle is worth more than the Blue Boo value, you may be able to purchase extra insurance to cover it.

 - Clean Out Your Vehicle: Insurance doesn’t usually cover your vehicle, just the vehicle itself.
-Make sure your vehicle is empty when you hand over the keys to the carrier driver.
+Ensure your vehicle is empty when you hand the keys to the carrier driver.

 Ship with Number 1 Auto Transport

-The good news is, damage during auto transport is super rare!
+The good news is damage during auto transport is super rare!
 In reality, less than 1% of vehicles are damaged during transport.
-We help edge that number in your favor by working with trusted auto carriers with long records of stellar safety.
+We help edge that number in your favor by working with trusted auto carriers with long stellar safety records.
 We want every car to safely make it to its next stop and strive to keep our record as close to 0 incidents as possible.